 Steve received his MBA from Adelphi University and earned his BS in business management from Cornell University.
 He is a licensed CPA and Chartered Global Management Accountant (CGMA).
-Steve is a member of the American Institute of Certified Public Accountants (AICPA) and the Wall Street Journal CFO Network.
+Steve is a member of the American Institute of Certified Public Accountants (AICPA).